Guinea pig or hamster? They look similar, but they’re very different pets.

 Both small animals kept as pets live indoors, so the space in which they spend their life makes a major difference to their wellbeing.

 A hamster doesn’t need as much room as a guinea pig, but it surely needs more toys.
+Guinea pigs can’t climb well, though they can jump, especially when they’re young.

 Guinea Pig Cages